nxp-mcuxpresso/nxp-vee-imxrt1170-evk/README.md

 #### Ninja: error: loading 'build.ninja': The system cannot find the file specified

-If you get the following error during the BSP build, please remove the cmake cache by running the script [clean.bat](bsp/vee/scripts/clean.bat) or [clean.sh](bsp/vee/scripts/clean.sh).
+If you get the following error during the BSP build:

 ```text
 "Failed to build the firmware"